JackGamesFTW/PvPToggle/README.md

 # PvP Toggle

-A lightweight Hytale server plugin that allows players to toggle their PvP status on or off.
+PvP Toggle gives players control over their PvP status.
+Players can choose to opt-in or opt-out of player combat, with configurable combat timers and cooldowns to prevent abuse.

 ## Requirements